mandawilson/cbioportal/docs/Caching.md

 ## Creating additional caches
 Cache initialization is handled inside the [CustomEhCachingProvider](../persistence/persistence-api/src/main/java/org/cbioportal/persistence/util/CustomEhCachingProvider.java).
 The default configuration initializes two seperate caches; however, you may wish to introduce new caches for different datatypes.
 To create additional caches (e.g creating a cache specifically for clinical data), a new cache must be added to the CustomEhCachingProvider.

-Within the CustomEhCachingProvider, initialize a new `ResourcePoolsBuilder` for the new cache and set the resources accordingly.
+Within the `CustomEhCachingProvider`, initialize a new `ResourcePoolsBuilder` for the new cache and set the resources accordingly.
 ```
 ResourcePoolsBuilder clinicalDataCacheResourcePoolsBuilder = ResourcePoolsBuilder.newResourcePoolsBuilder();
-clinicalDataCacheResourcePoolsBuilder.heap(clinicalDataCacheHeapSize, MemoryUnit.MB);
+clinicalDataCacheResourcePoolsBuilder = clinicalDataCacheResourcePoolsBuilder.heap(clinicalDataCacheHeapSize, MemoryUnit.MB);
-clinicalDataCacheResourcePoolsBuilder.disk(clinicalDataCacheDiskSize, MemoryUnit.MB);
+clinicalDataCacheResourcePoolsBuilder = clinicalDataCacheResourcePoolsBuilder.disk(clinicalDataCacheDiskSize, MemoryUnit.MB);
 ```
 After initialzing the `ResourcePoolsBuilder`, create a CacheConfiguration for the new cache using the new `ResourcePoolsBuilder` just created.
 ```